 Dear Prospective Candidate,

-The SGA is looking for candidates who are driven, committed, and who have a desire to work for the student body, and most importantly, SGA is searching for students eager to lead and represent the ACC community.
+ACC’s Student Government Association is looking for candidates who are driven, committed, and have a desire to work for the student body, and most importantly, who are eager to lead and represent the ACC community.

 - Represent the interests of the student body during your term.

 - Partner with the ACC administration to advocate on behalf of the student body.

 - Develop your leadership and professional skills.

 - Initiate legislation to address student related issues and affairs.

 - Become familiar with, understand, and utilize parliamentary procedures.